leap-stc/leap-stc.github.io/_sources/policies/users_roles.md

 ## Tier 2 Members

-Tier 2 members involved in LEAP research and community, have access to computing resources  and storage on LEAPangeo.
+Tier 2 members involved in LEAP research and community, have access to all computing resources and storage on LEAPangeo.
 In addition to the CPU computing resources, Tier 2 members get GPU access.

 Tier 2 membership is granted by adding the user to the [`leap-pangeo-full-access`](https://github.com/orgs/leap-stc/teams/leap-pangeo-full-access) GitHub Team.